 Our vision is that every child in the UK has a safe, happy and secure childhood and the chance to reach their potential.

 We use the money raised to support projects working with disadvantaged children and young people across the UK.

-Since our first major Appeal in 1980 BBC Children in Need has raised over £840 million, all of which has gone to help disadvantaged children and young people around the UK.
+Since our first major Appeal in 1980 BBC Children in Need has raised over £972 million to help make a difference to the lives of disadvantaged children and young people around the UK.

 We raise money by organising an annual fundraising campaign that culminates with the annual BBC Children in Need Appeal Show live on BBC One.

 Every year, people from every corner of the UK come together to support BBC Children in Need and help change young lives - from schools and corporate partners like Asda and Boots, to individual fundraisers, colleagues across the BBC and celebrity friends.

 Once we know how much money has been donated and raised through the annual Appeal, we set out our ‘grant budget’ for the year and hold ‘grant rounds’ where projects can apply to us for funding.
 We receive thousands of applications for grants every year.
 Applications are carefully assessed to ensure that the funding will make a real difference to children and young people facing a range of disadvantages, such as living in poverty, being disabled or ill, or experiencing distress, neglect or trauma.
 Organisations applying for funding must clearly demonstrate how their project will change the lives of those aged 18 and under for the better.